Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Accelerator Implementation

-We implement Olaf's accelerator engine on an FPGA-based accelerator card~\cite{amdU55C}.
-We envision that such prototypical implementation can be integrated into future ToR switches that combine switching processors and different hardware acceleration platforms~\cite{cisco8100}. \texttt{OlafQueue}, which consists of all queuing-related operations, is written in Verilog.
-The Update Identifier (Figure~\ref{fig:accelerator_engine}), which extracts \texttt{Cluster\_ID} and Worker\_ID from the incoming updates and embeds the queue status in the ACKs, is implemented in P$4$~\cite{bosshart2014p4}.
-This combination of Verilog and P$4$ works harmoniously, leveraging the strengths of both languages.
+We have developed a prototype Shesha's accelerator engine on an FPGA-based accelerator card~\cite{amdU55C} that can operate at $100$Gbps line rate.
+We envision that such a prototypical implementation can be integrated into future ToR switches that combine switching fabrics and different hardware acceleration platforms~\cite{cisco8100}.
+For our evaluation, we describe how we use this prototype with a Tofino switch in our testbed in \S\ref{sec:eval}.

+\texttt{SheshaQueue}, which consists of all queuing-related operations, is written in Verilog.
+The Update Identifier (Fig.~\ref{fig:accelerator_engine}), which extracts the \code{Cluster\_ID} and \code{Worker\_ID} from the incoming updates and embeds the queue status in the ACKs, is implemented in P$4$~\cite{bosshart2014p4}.
+This combination of Verilog and P$4$ leverages the strengths of both languages harmoniously.
 P$4$'s parsing, deparsing, and lookup engines make it a natural choice for identifying updates and embedding queue status in ACKs, as these tasks involve header parsing, using match-action tables to extract IDs, and deparsing the update to embed queue status in ACKs.
-Meanwhile, Verilog simplifies queue management, making it more efficient to handle queuing operations.
+Verilog allows fine-grained hardware specification of the Shesha queue and its operations.

-\textbf{Packet Format.} End hosts use UDP packets to transmit model updates.
-The packet includes $304$ bits of header fields (Ethernet, IPv4, and UDP), followed by the mean reward of local iteration and the gradients.
-ACKs on their way back to the workers contain the aggregated gradients.
-The reverse-path signaling adds the queue status fields, up to $24$-bit queue utilization, and $16$-bit \# active clusters.
+\textbf{Packet Format.} Packets include $304$ bits of standard connectionless header fields on top of Ethernet, followed by the mean reward of local iteration, the gradients, and {the aggregation count, which records how many worker gradients are combined in the packet.} ACKs on their way back to the workers contain the aggregated gradients.
+The reverse-path signaling adds the queue status fields, up to $24$-bit queue utilization, and $16$-bit \# of active clusters.